ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: Experimental Setup

 \subsubsection{Baselines}

-We instantiate the proposed ICMT with three state-of-the-art recommendation models:
+We instantiate the proposed ICPE with three renowned recommender models, including classic matrix factorization, neural-network-based model, and graph-based model:

-\begin{itemize} \item PMF \cite{mnih2007probabilistic}: Probabilistic Matrix Factorization models the conditional probability of latent factors given the observed ratings and includes Gaussian priors as regularization. \item NeuMF \cite{he2017neural}: Neural Matrix Factorization is one notable deep learning-based recommendation model.
-It combines matrix factorization and multi-layer perceptrons (MLP) to learn high-order interaction signals. \item LightGCN \cite{he2020lightgcn}: LightGCN is a graph-based model that learns user and item representations by linearly propagating them on the interaction graph.
+\begin{itemize} \item[---] \textbf{Matrix Factorization (MF)} \cite{hu2008collaborative}: The most widely-used recommender model using linear user and item embeddings for production-based prediction score. \item[---] \textbf{Neural Matrix Factorization (NeuMF)} \cite{he2017neural}: NeuMF is one notable deep learning-based recommender model.
+It combines matrix factorization and multi-layer perceptrons (MLP) to learn high-order interaction signals. \item[---] \textbf{LightGCN} \cite{he2020lightgcn}: LightGCN is a state-of-the-art graph-based model that learns user and item representations by linearly propagating them on the interaction graph.
 The user and item embedding is formulated as the aggregation of hidden vectors in all layers.

-\end{itemize} Each model is trained with the following model-agnostic frameworks: \begin{itemize} \item Normal Training: This is the normal training procedure with simple BCE loss, as shown in Eq.(1). \item IPS \cite{gruson2019offline}: IPS re-weights each interaction according to item popularity.
-Specifically, weight for an interaction is set as the inverse of corresponding item popularity value. \item PO-EA \cite{ribeiro2014multiobjective}: PO-EA utilizes an evolutionary algorithm to find Pareto-Efficient solutions for multiple objectives like accuracy, diversity, and novelty. \item MORS \cite{wang2016multi}: MORS \cite{wang2016multi} proposes a novel multi-objective evolutionary algorithm to find trade-off solutions between recommending accurate and niche items simultaneously. \item FA-reg \cite{abdollahpouri2017controlling}: Fairness-aware regularization (FA-reg) introduces a ﬂexible regularization-based framework to enhance the long-tail coverage of recommendation lists in a learning-to-rank algorithm. \item ICMT: our proposed learning framework. \end{itemize}